-Licensed tugs and work boats are required to have an AIS unit fitted in order to aid FTNS and other vessels maintain situational awareness of applicable river movements.
+All vessels engaged in towage are required to have an AIS unit fitted in order to aid FTNS and other vessels maintain situational awareness of applicable river movements.

 All vessels wishing to navigate to/ from a Port/ Terminal within the Forth and Tay estuaries must have onboard a folio of updated charts/ENCs which are required for the transit.
 The specific requirements are listed in Mariners Guide to the Forth.